 Emil “Buzzie” Reutimann

-One of the most popular of all the dirt-track Modified stock-car racers, Emil “Buzzie” Reutimann of Zephyrhills, Florida, enjoyed a lengthy career on the Northeast’s short tracks and his résumé includes several major victories and track championships.
+One of the most popular of all the Northeastern Dirt-Track Modified Stock Car racers, Emil “Buzzie” Reutimann (DOB: May 7, 1941) of Zephyrhills, Florida, enjoyed a lengthy and quite-successful career on the region’s short tracks and his résumé includes several major victories and track championships.

-He is also remembered for the “GO FIRST CLASS” motto on all of his “Double-O” racers and being the last to field a winning 1937 Chevy coupe in dirt-track Modified competition when everyone else in the mid-1970s was turning to Gremlin- and Pinto-bodied race cars.
+He is also remembered for the “GO FIRST CLASS” motto on all of his “Double-O” racers and being the last to field a winning 1937 Chevrolet Coupe in Dirt-Track Modified competition when everyone else in the mid-1970s was turning to AMC Gremlin- and Ford Pinto-bodied race cars.

-However, when “Buzzie” learned from Tampa resident and fellow EMPA Hall of Fame member Will Cagle of the big purses being offered in New York, New Jersey and Pennsylvania, he brought the first of his signature red, white and blue No. 00 1937 Chevrolet coupes to the Northeast and started a career that made a major impact on dirt-track Modified racing.
+However, when “Buzzie” learned from Tampa resident and fellow EMPA Hall of Fame member Will Cagle of the big purses being offered in New York, New Jersey and Pennsylvania, he brought the first of his signature red, white and blue No. 00 1937 Chevrolet Coupes to the Northeast and started a career that made a major impact on Northeastern Dirt-Track Modified Stock Car Racing.

-Like many of the professional racers of his era, Reutimann built all of his own cars and when Modified chassis changed from reworked mid-1950s Chevrolet frames to production-built 2 x 4 items, he “Reutimann-ized” those purpose-built offerings to meet his own specifications.
+Like many of the professional racers of his era, the personable owner-driver built all of his own cars.
+However, when his Modified chassis changed from the reworked 1954 Chevrolet frames that he used to production-built items, he “Reutimannized” those purpose-built offerings to meet his own specifications.

-Reutimann is also credited as the first to install a power-steering system in a dirt-track Modified.
-And when he eventually stopped building Modifieds with classic 1937 Chevy coupes his traditional red, white and blue No. 00 rides used Chevrolet Vega or Gremlin-styled bodies.
+Reutimann is also credited as the first to install a power-steering system in a Dirt-Track Modified.
+And when he eventually stopped building Modifieds with classic 1937 Chevrolet Coupes bodies, his traditional red, white and blue No. 00 rides used Chevrolet Vega or Gremlin-styled bodies.